IanLewis42/GravStorm/readme.txt

   Pretty much anything can be used as a single-line comment, but I tend to use a semicolon ;
   The easiest thing to do is take a look at some af the existing  files, but for reference, I'll describe all the parameters here.
 Most are optional, or have default values.
 Those that are always required are marked accordingly.
+  These should be edited in a text editor (e.g. nano or leafpad on Raspberry Pi, notepad on windows.)

 o map_type <0|1>
   0 - Single image file for map (default)